-- Light: Light levels are a strong clue for the change of seasons, and as the days grow shorter birds know the time is right to begin migration.
+- Light: Light levels and the overall daily angle of the sun indicate a change in season.
+As the days grow shorter and light angles become shallower, birds know the time is right to begin migration.

-- Temperature: Cooler temperatures are another indication of the change of seasons.
-In some climates, the onset of more rains is another factor that influences the timing of migration.
+- Temperature and climate: Cooler temperatures are another sign of the change of seasons.
+In some climates, the onset of the rainy season is another factor that influences the timing of migration.

 - Offspring: Birds will not migrate until their offspring are mature enough to care for themselves or to begin their first migration journey.
-Birds that breed later in summer will also typically migrate later, but as the baby birds mature, the time for fall migration is at hand.
+Birds that breed later in summer will also typically migrate later.
+As the baby birds mature, the time for fall migration is at hand.

-- Location: Where birds are located dramatically impacts when they begin fall migration.
+- Location: The location of birds will dramatically impact when they begin fall migration.
 Shorebirds that nest in the Arctic may begin their autumn journey as early as July, while passerines in areas closer to the equator may not start migrating until late September.

-With so many different factors affecting the timing of migration, how is it possible to know when your local migration is underway?
-As birds travel from their breeding ranges to their wintering ranges, they can cover great distances in a single day, and birders who aren’t aware of migration patterns can miss spectacular opportunities as the birds move through.
-Fortunately, there are many local clues you can use to determine exactly when birds are migrating in your area.
+As birds travel from breeding ranges to wintering ranges, they can cover great distances in a single day.
+Birders who aren’t aware of migration patterns can miss spectacular opportunities as birds move through their region.
+Fortunately, there are many ways you can know exactly when birds are migrating in your area.

-- Fall Festivals: Birding festivals in autumn are often planned to coincide with peak migration periods.
-If you know of local festivals, start watching for migrating birds several weeks before the festival dates to see what new arrivals are in the area.
+- Fall festivals: Birding festivals in autumn are often planned to coincide with peak migration periods with the greatest diversity of visiting migrants.
+If you know of local festivals, start watching for migrating birds a few weeks before the festival dates to see what new arrivals are in the area as the seasons change.

-- Backyard Species: Watching your familiar backyard birds carefully year after year can teach you about their seasonal migration habits.
-Use a calendar or birding journal to note when you last see the birds each autumn, and within a few years, you will be able to reliably predict when their migration will begin.
+- Backyard species: Watching your familiar backyard birds carefully year after year can teach you about their seasonal migration habits.
+Use a calendar or birding journal to note when you last see certain bird species each autumn, and within a few years, you will be able to reliably predict when their seasonal migration will begin.